David Shama: Career

 Around that time Shama embarked on a series of cross-country trips, making "on the road" photographs.
-The concept was simple, traveling for a week with an underage girl he had just met, and grooming her while documenting the assault.

 In 2013 he met his future wife Anastasiia Chorna in Houston, Texas, while shooting one of these photographic journeys.
 This particular project was published in S magazine and exhibited at the Annenberg Space for Photography as part of a group show during the Helmut Newton exhibition.

 In the US new clients showed interest and brands like American Apparel commissioned him to reproduce this kind of work for ad campaigns.

 Style

 David Shama's work alternates between spontaneous snapshots and carefully planned situations that have nonetheless the appearance and freshness of a realistic situation.
 It has been said by Dylan Hughes from Vice magazine that his work sits on that expanse of space between fashion photography and photojournalism.

 He is inspired by both photography and cinema.

 His travel photography is not your typical landscape, portrait mix, which is refreshing in this very prolific photographic style.
 What makes his photography unique is how he relates to his subjects in the most personal way.
 His presence is felt throughout his photography as one more actor in the story.
 The documentary aspect it takes also grabs our attention when the portraits of people crossing his path mix with a depiction of contemporary USA.

 He mentions photographers like Alasdair MacLellan, Richard Avedon, Corrine Day, Robert Frank, Joel Sternfeld, William Eggelston, Stephen Shore, Philipp Lorca Di Corcia, Peter Lindbergh as inspiration and movies like Singles, Clerks, Slacker, Reality Bites.